 - (Optional) Deploy the model as as web service which can be consumed on popular devices such as PC, and mobile

-This solution will create a cluster of type ML Services on Azure HDInsight.
-This cluster will contain 2 head nodes, 2 worker nodes, and 1 edge node with a total of 32 cores.
+This solution creates a cluster of type ML Services on Azure HDInsight.
+This cluster contains 2 head nodes, 2 worker nodes, and 1 edge node with a total of 32 cores.
 The approximate cost for this HDInsight Spark cluster is $8.29/hour.
 Billing starts once a cluster is created and stops when the cluster is deleted.
 Billing is pro-rated per minute, so you should always delete your cluster when it is no longer in use.
 Use the Deployments page to delete the entire solution once you are done.

 There are multiple benefits for lending institutions to equip with loan chargeoff prediction data.
 Charging off a loan is the last resort that the bank will do on a severely delinquent loan, with the prediction data at hand, the loan officer could offer personalized incentives like lower interest rate or longer repayment period to help customers to keep making loan payments and thus prevent the loan of getting charged off.
 To get to this type of prediction data, often credit unions or banks manually handcraft the data based on customers' past payment history and performed simple statistical regression analysis.
 This method is highly subject to data compilation error and not statistically sound.